NclRSE-Training/git-ultra-novice/_episodes/09-history.md

 {: .language-bash}

 ~~~
-On branch master
+On branch main
 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
   (use "git checkout -- <file>..." to discard changes in working directory)

-    modified:   guacamole.md
+    modified:   borscht.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 {: .output}

 We can put things back the way they were by using `git checkout`:

 ~~~
-$ git checkout HEAD guacamole.md
+$ git checkout HEAD borscht.md
-$ cat guacamole.md
+$ cat borscht.md
 ~~~
 {: .language-bash}

 ~~~
 # Ingredients
+- beetroot
-- avocado
+- carrots
-- lime
+- onions
-- salt
+- cabbage
 # Instructions
 ~~~
 {: .output}

 As you might guess from its name,
-`git checkout` checks out (i.e., restores) an old version of a file.
+`git checkout` checks out (i.e. restores) an old version of a file.
 In this case,
 we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.